ayc325/gimscraft-codedex-hackathon/README.md

 Describe an challenges encountered while doing the hackathon project.

 Some challenges I faced was with CSS and overflow X scrolling in images.
 I was able to fix this by setting a max-width.

+I also faced a challenge where the original slide carousel's arrows wouldn't work and wouldn't comply with my css file.
+I resolved this by using Alice Carousel instead since the one before had jQuery which I don't know how to use.

 Describe some features you would include further if you had more time.